iBast/BastienMunck_P8_20211012/CONTRIBUTING.md

 - Add more content if needed

 ## How to request an enhancement
+If you want to help us improving the application with a stunning idea.
+You can use our [Feature request template](https://github.com/iBast/BastienMunck_P8_20211012/issues/new?assignees=&labels=&template=---feature-request.md&title=%5BFeature+Request%5D)

+- Tell us if your feature is problem related
+- Describe your feature
+- Let us know if you had considered alternative solutions
+- Anything else you judge relevant

 ## How to submit changes
 ### Environement detail